 Compliance Area PA Proposal Requirements Not applicable Initial Review: Included in proposal?
 Yes/No/ Unclear/ More Info Full Proposal Review Accept/ Don't accept Comments: If you indicated "not included", or "don't accept", provide a summary of what is missing, what is needed, and/or what needs to be changed.
-General Description of the intervention Yes More What processes will be in place to ensure that projects acceptable to Program Description (p.24) strategy employed, with reference to the type of known existing business model being employed (e.g. Standard Performance Contracting, ESCO models, retro-commissioning, experimental design, financing) information needed financial institutions will have claimable energy savings under the CPUC framework?
-PG&E: PG&E is leveraging a firm that works with financial institutions that finance EE/RE for the development of the program framework.
-PG&E believes that leveraging the thought process of financial institutions will benefit ratepayers by generating incremental savings, but doing so in a manner that reduces transaction costs associated with traditional financial institutions.
-What will be PG&E's role in the oversight of the QA/QC contractor?
-PG&E: The QA/QC contractors are a key service provider in the pilot.
-PG&E will set the QA/QC requirements for who can provide the services and provide oversight.
-PG&E (and our vendors) will also review the contractor for compliance with program requirements post project including disciplinary functions (up to and including barring from the program) CPUC: the data and documentation from QA/QC contractor work need to be available for ex post review, to be sure that they are reliable in the long run.
+General Program Description (p.24) 1.
+Description of the intervention strategy employed, with reference to the type of known existing business model being employed (e.g. Standard Performance Contracting, ESCO models, retro-commissioning, experimental design, financing) Yes More information needed What processes will be in place to ensure that projects acceptable to financial institutions will have claimable energy savings under the CPUC framework?
+PG&amp;E: PG&amp;E is leveraging a firm that works with financial institutions that finance EE/RE for the development of the program framework.
+PG&amp;E believes that leveraging the thought process of financial institutions will benefit ratepayers by generating incremental savings, but doing so in a manner that reduces transaction costs associated with traditional financial institutions.
+What will be PG&amp;E's role in the oversight of the QA/QC contractor?
+PG&amp;E: The QA/QC contractors are a key service provider in the pilot.
+PG&amp;E will set the QA/QC requirements for who can provide the services and provide oversight.
+PG&amp;E (and our vendors) will also review the contractor for compliance with program requirements post project including disciplinary functions (up to and including barring from the program) CPUC: the data and documentation from QA/QC contractor work need to be available for ex post review, to be sure that they are reliable in the long run.
 What is the role of financial institutions when loans will be made using rate-payer funds?
-PG&E: Financial institutions (FIs) are not involved in the OBF HOPPS proposal, but were consulted in its development.
+PG&amp;E: Financial institutions (FIs) are not involved in the OBF HOPPS proposal, but were consulted in its development.
 They do not have a role, but some specialty FI's have indicated an interest in the possibility of being a service provider for the pilots.